Jason Robertson (rugby union)

 Jason Robertson (born 17 November 1994) is a Zimbabwean-born New Zealand rugby union player, currently playing for Old Glory DC.
 His preferred position is fly-half.

 Professional career

 Robertson signed for Major League Rugby side Old Glory DC ahead of the 2020 Major League Rugby season, and re-signed ahead of the 2021 Major League Rugby season.

 He had previously represented and in the Mitre 10 Cup.
 In 2020 he joined for the 2020 Mitre 10 Cup.
 After the end of the 2021 season, he signed with French club Narbonne, which was recently promoted to Pro D2.

 Prior to the start of the 2024 MLR season, Jason Robertson re-signed with Old Glory DC.
+Robertson is the highest-scoring player in franchise history and is the MLR's all-time leader in drop goals scored.

+Coming back from season-ending injury suffered during the 2025 season, Robertson was named to the All-MLR First team and was awarded the first-ever Comeback Player of the Year Award in 2026.